My Journey—Student to Working Illustrator

 Completing the illustration course at the Art Institute of Boston did not endow me with a degree of any kind, but it did give me the basics in commercial art production.
 Looking about for work where those basics might be employed, I found a job offer from a very small Boston advertising agency.
 When I was given a tour by the boss, I was more than a bit dismayed to see a long, dark, narrow room with an aisle dividing two rows of drawing boards with about a dozen Bob Cratchits bent over their work silently scratching with their pens at their assignments, their hands kept from freezing by fingerless gloves, and the room’s dank chill kept at bay by ragged scarfs wrapped around their necks.

-Well, maybe that’s a bit of an exaggeration, but if you might recall the Roman galley scene from Ben Hur, then that’ll zero in on how I felt about this first commercial art employment offer.
-Needless to say, I wasn’t keen on being chained to a drawing board, so though I was supposed to begin the following Monday, I did not go back.
+Well, maybe that’s a bit of an exaggeration.
+However, if you recall the Roman galley scene from Ben Hur, then that’ll zero in on how I felt about this first commercial art employment offer.
+Needless to say, I wasn’t keen on being chained to a drawing board.
+So—although I was supposed to begin the following Monday—I did not go back.

-So… as with most fledgling artists and illustrators fresh out of art school, I took on various part and full time jobs to support myself while I worked on my painting and drawing skills in my spare time.
-Science fiction was an interest of mine, and there being a number of local New England science fiction conventions, I entered their art shows, selling a few pieces now and then.
+As with most fledgling artists and illustrators fresh out of art school, I took on various part- and full- time jobs to support myself while I worked on my painting and drawing skills in my spare time.
+Science fiction was an interest of mine.
+There were a number of local New England science fiction conventions, so I entered their art shows, selling a few pieces now and then.
 Pen and ink and acrylic paints were my mediums of choice.
 Acrylic paints dried rapidly and allowed instant overpainting of layers.
 This was important for being able to adjust and tweak a painting.

 The above details about this assignment are mentioned because the most important part of an illustration job is careful interpretation of the scene to be illustrated.
 This is a skill that can be taught, but it’s also a skill that can and should grow with experience and observation of other artists’ work.

-Though the mediums and materials for creating historical illustrations have changed drastically over the past decades, the approach has always been the same—to make an historically accurate and hopefully an interesting and compelling picture.
+Though the mediums and materials for creating historical illustrations have changed drastically over the past decades, the approach has always been the same: to make an historically accurate and hopefully interesting and compelling picture.